-If you are wondering will social services pay for a live in carer, it is helpful to understand that social service will assess you for a live in carer in a similar way to how they would for any other care.
+If you are wondering will social services pay for a live-in carer, it is helpful to understand that social services will assess you for a live-in carer in a similar way to how they would for any other care.

-When you choose to have a live in carer, your care can either be privately funded or paid for by your local authority.
-If you hope to have your care funded by the local authority, then there are certain eligibility requirements that need to be met.
+When you choose to have a live-in carer, your care can either be privately funded or paid for by your local authority.
+If you hope to have your care funded by the local authority, then certain eligibility requirements need to be met.
 Firstly, the local council will want to assess your needs to decide what level of care is required.
 Secondly, they will want some financial information from you to ascertain whether you are eligible to have your care paid for by the local authority.

 If you want to know whether social service will pay for your care then there are two steps you need to follow, a needs assessment and a means test.

 Firstly, you should contact social services and request a care assessment.
 You will then receive a visit from someone from social services who will assess your care needs.
 This ensures you receive the right level of care.
 This does not mean you have to arrange your care through social services.
 You can still arrange care privately.
 However, if you would like to receive funding from the local authority you will need to have this assessment done.

 The assessment will decide whether you are struggling with or unable to safely manage normal activities such as bathing toileting, dressing, or feeding without support.

 Once you have been assessed, and social services have decided the level of care that you need, you will be means-tested to see whether you are eligible for help paying for that care.
 If you have assets of over £23,250 you may be asked to pay the full cost of care.
 If your assets are between £14,250 and £23,250 you may be asked to contribute towards the cost of care.

 The council will not generally consider the assets of your spouse or partner in their calculations; however, they consider joint assets such as shared savings.

 Some benefits are also considered when assessing your eligibility for financial support.
 However, many benefits are disregarded including: